 Excedrin PM Side Effects

-Note: This page contains information about the side effects of acetaminophen / diphenhydramine.
-Some of the dosage forms included on this document may not apply to the brand name Excedrin PM.
+Note: This document contains side effect information about acetaminophen / diphenhydramine.
+Some dosage forms listed on this page may not apply to the brand name Excedrin PM.

 For Healthcare Professionals

 Applies to acetaminophen/diphenhydramine: oral capsule, oral liquid, oral tablet.

 The most commonly reported adverse reactions which are also related to use are drowsiness or sleepiness.[Ref]

 Frequency not reported: Severe and sometimes fatal dose-dependent hepatitis in alcoholic patients; hepatotoxicity from chronic acetaminophen therapy at therapeutic doses has occurred despite a lack of risk factors for toxicity